 Posted on October 8, 2025 by DForD Software

-By incorporating LLMs into your localization QA process, you can improve the quality of your translated software, reduce the time and cost of QA, and deliver a better experience to your global users.
-The key is to find the right balance between automation and human expertise.
+By bringing LLMs into your QA workflow, you can dramatically improve the quality of your translated software, slash your QA time and costs, and ultimately deliver a much better product to your global users.
+It's all about finding that perfect, powerful partnership between human and machine.

 Back to Blog